-Some may claim, commemorate and celebrate that a new and a huge step has been taken for safety of our daughters, sisters and mothers etc., but the ugly truth is, this new law is a barren, vain and above all a close imitation of an existing collapsing measure taken in alacrity and is far from the reality.
-This ‘new law’ on child rape may not instil fear or trepidation amongst rapists; they are prone to commit such heinous crimes without any hesitation whatsoever and statistics has proven it in the contemporary past.
+Some may claim, commemorate and celebrate that a new and a huge step has been taken for safety of our daughters, sisters, and mothers etc., but the ugly truth is, this new law is a barren, vain and above all a close imitation of an existing collapsing measure taken in alacrity and is far from the reality.
+This ‘new law’ on child rape may not instill fear or trepidation amongst rapists; they are prone to commit such heinous crimes without any hesitation whatsoever and statistics have proven it in the contemporary past.

-At this instance, the proposed law on rape of a 12 year old being dominant over the rape of a 16 year old is ambiguous, dubious, illogical and specious and principally lacks coherency.
-There is no harmony between its illogical aim in protecting children and the pitiable blemished enactment which is self-contradictory with significant variance of its on professed principles.
+At this instance, the proposed law on the rape of a 12-year-old being dominant over the rape of a 16-year-old is ambiguous, dubious, illogical and spacious and principally lacks coherency.
+There is no harmony between its illogical aim in protecting children and the pitiable blemished enactment which is self-contradictory with significant variance of its own professed principles.
 It is extraordinarily apparent that this flawed law is drafted and passed in a spur-of-the-moment as a result of which this flawed law will continue to remain discrepant, incompatible and incongruous especially from the point of view of truth, reasoning and logic.

 This flawed law also fails to deal with two major aspects namely: the trauma of the child, recording of the statements of the child victims under the Criminal Procedure Code and also remains inconclusive as to whether the new law takes prospective effect or a retrospective effect.
-Sexual assault on children should be made a specific offence under the Indian Penal Code in addition to the Protection of Children from Sexual Offences Act (POCSO Act) 2012 with stringent punishment as death penalty regardless of how old the child is may be because Rape is Rape, and age is just a number!
+Sexual assault on children should be made a specific offense under the Indian Penal Code in addition to the Protection of Children from Sexual Offences Act (POCSO Act) 2012 with stringent punishment like death penalty regardless of how old the child is maybe because Rape is Rape, and age is just a number!

 About the Author

-Maffi did both Bachelors and Masters Degree in Law from the City Law School, London.
+Maffei did both Bachelors and Masters Degree in Law from the City Law School, London.
 She did internships with two of the most prestigious law firms in London (UK) and the High Court Legal Aid Services Committee in India.
-Maffi has also participated in a number of conferences pertaining to the legal domain such as :
+Maffei has also participated in a number of conferences pertaining to the legal domain such as :

 • National Leadership Conference, Chennai, India